-3.1 Emergency support
+3.1 Emergency Support

-The Emergency Support service of BEYOND is activated on a user-demand basis, and the related Burn Scar Mapping (BSM) products are delivered to the end-users within a few days after the suppression of the fire event.
+The Emergency Support service is activated on a user-demand basis, and the related BSM products are delivered to the end-users within a few days after the suppression of the fire event.
 Depending on the input satellite data, the service provides BSMs at high spatial resolution (20-30 meter pixel size, and minimum detected fire size of 1 hectare), and very high spatial resolution (2-8 meter pixel size, spatial accuracy of 4-10 meters, detected fire size of 0.5 hectares), as well as damage assessments at a prefecture level with respect to the existing Corine LC database.
-Figure 3 depicts indicative cases of BSMs and damage assessments.
-The same methodology can be applied for Emergency Response applications, allowing the deployment of rapid mapping services.